Jeep: The Ultimate Man’s 4×4

 A Jeep, nog al was sophisticated even then – not a ‘thing’.

 I climbed out – with no door to slam, ‘accidentally’ that is – and was excitedly helped along to the front of the bonnet, which in fact was steaming.
 Well, I could have seen that without looking at the gauges – if my goggles weren’t so full of sand.
 See what I mean?
-Anyway, the ‘thing,’ was a left-hand drive, all the gauges are on the other side:-) It was a hot day, around 4oºC and all that was needed for this ‘do-all-things’ Jeep, was a top-up.
+Anyway, the ‘thing,’ was a left-hand drive, all the gauges are on the other side:) It was a hot day, around 4oºC (in the 100ºF) in the shade and we (Jeep and I) were in the sun.
+All that was needed for this ‘can-do-all-things’ Jeep, was a top-up.
 This ‘thing’ was actually being overworked, as a stand-in tractor, with a load too large and a job too hard.
+Management should have known that.
+That’s bad management.
+And I was only 14 years old.

 To know the Jeep ‘thing,’ you either have to have owned one or have driven it regularly.
 I would never knock a Jeep owner who owns a new flash SUV for example.
 But if you never got there climbing up the ladder from a ¼ ton, real Jeep then you don’t know the ultimate 4×4.
 And you don’t know what you’re missing.
-Hand brake turns and the like.
-Best way to learn to drive.
+Hand brake turns, popping wheelies up the hills, sliding down muddy slopes and the like.
+Best way to learn to drive (but read the gauges).

 ‘Our Jeep,’ as I always liked to call it, was an MB or early CJ, of the 1945 vintage.
 Where my grandfather got this Jeep, I haven’t a clue and my father somehow appropriated it from him (happy me).

 No fuel filler in the side of the body, here the fuel tank was under the driver’s (left) seat.
 Note the fuel tank image and you will see the filler tube extension.
 This pulls up fairly high and tilts outwards for ease of filling.
 As you can see, the gauge is on the tank, also under the seat.
-The tank was put under the seat for wartime, to keep it safer from enemy rifle fire.
-Maybe it was a case of first shoot the driver then the tank, giving the Jeep a second chance of survival.
+The tank was put under the seat for wartime, to keep it safer from enemy rifle fire:) Maybe it was a case of first shoot the driver then the tank, giving the Jeep a second chance to live.
+Go figure (toe pick).

 During WWII, Willys built 363,000 Jeeps and Ford built 280,000, which was a production rate of one new Jeep every 90 seconds.
 Ok, Willys you know, but what has Ford got to do with Jeep?
 Actually, a lot, as you can see from the above figures.